 One of our favourites is this 1000-piece jigsaw puzzle featuring the cover of Iron Maiden's The Trooper, with Eddie sweeping through a battlefield.

-The whole range are also great to frame once complete and are pretty much guaranteed to be a hit.
+The whole range are also great to frame once complete and are pretty much guaranteed to be a hit with your rock-loving friend or relative.

 We already have Motorhead and Scorpions single malt whisky and Metallica’s Blackened American whiskey – but there's always room for more and Slipknot are now keeping their spirits up with their No.9 Iowa whiskey.
 It’s a collaboration with the Cedar Ridge Winery & Distillery and, like the bottles mentioned above, it’s thoroughly enjoyable stuff.